 Tuition and Financial Aid

 International Relations Online students are charged tuition on a per credit hour basis.
-For all International Relations Online students in either the Master of Arts in International Relations, Executive Master of International Relations, or the Social Enterprise Master's program, tuition is $1,946 per credit hour for the fall 2018, spring 2019, and summer 2019 terms.
+For all International Relations Online students in either the Master of Arts in International Relations or the Executive Master of International Relations, tuition is $1,946 per credit hour for the fall 2018, spring 2019, and summer 2019 terms.